PhoenicisOrg/phoenicis/README.md

 mvn exec:java
 ```

+For more details (e.g. regarding dependencies) consider the [documentation](https://phoenicisorg.github.io/phoenicis/).

 ## Build and Run in Online IDE

 You can get a complete Phoenicis development setup with Gitpod, a free one-click online IDE for GitHub: